Geoffrey Hendricks

 In 2006, he had solo exhibitions at the Art Gallery of Windsor in Ontario; the Mary Porter Sesnon Art Gallery at the University of California, Santa Cruz; Galerie Esplanade, Bad Ischl, Austria; the Egon Schiele Art Centrum, Český Krumlov, Czech Republic; and taught "Artist as Nomad" at the International Summer Academy, in Salzburg, Austria.
 Prior to his death in May 2018, he performed "Headstands for Peace", an event organized by Julie Evanoff in Washington Square Park.

-Hendricks lived in a converted row house turned into living space, studio, and artwork at 386 Greenwich Street in Manhattan.
+Hendricks lived in a converted townhouse turned into living space, studio, and artwork at 486 Greenwich Street in Manhattan.
 For decades, Hendricks also maintained a house, farm, and studio in Colindale, Cape Breton Island, Nova Scotia, where he would do much of his contemplative work.